zphixon/superfish/README.md

 an implementation of deadfish, but with many more commands

+####installing superfish

+install lua, download script. make sure lua is part of PATH if you want.

 ####old stuff - originally in deadfish

 * i - increment current accumulator